JonaThicke274/mygamelist/README.md

 * Sign up or log in, if you've already signed up, by clicking on the button on the top right that's labeled "Log In/Sign Up"
 * Search for video games via the search bar and save them to your account and give them a rating/review!
 * Navigate to your "Saved Games" by clicking on the corresponding button on the top right!
-* Delete the books as you see fit and/or edit a game's rating/review as you see fit!
+* Delete the games as you see fit and/or edit a game's rating/review as you see fit!

 ## Demonstration
 See screenshots below: